If you're taking the plunge into digital drawing then you're going to need to research drawing tablets for beginners, and we're here to help!

 Cons: Not portable | Set up can be confusing to a beginner | Expensive commitment for a beginner

 We haven't tested these tablets, but we've scoured the web to bring you some more options!
-We've based our recommendations off of our extensive research and user reviews.
+We've based our recommendations on our extensive research and analysis of user reviews.

 Key specs

-Wacom’s entry-level digital tablet has a working area of 152mm by 94mm (6in x 3.7in), and the same LPI (2540) as the pricier Wacom Intuos, although the stylus has around half the number of pressure levels (2048 versus 4096).
+Wacom’s entry-level beginner drawing tablet has a working area of 152mm by 94mm (6in x 3.7in), and the same LPI (2540) as the pricier Wacom Intuos, although the stylus has around half the number of pressure levels (2048 versus 4096).

-For customisable colourways, add-ons, and 2 year warranty with access to their repair service, buy direct from the Wacom website.
+For customisable colourways, add-ons, and a 2-year warranty with access to their repair service, buy direct from the Wacom website.

 'This model allowed me to maximize the drawing area while still keeping the tablet small and portable - it slides straight into my bag and I pretty much never notice it.'